Food & Beverage business

 Temporary and Mobile Food Premises Guideline

-This Standard was introduced on 8 December 2023 to reduce foodborne illness by ensuring food is handled safely by food handlers with adequate skills, knowledge and supervision.
+Food Safety Standard 3.2.2A was introduced on 8 December 2023 to reduce foodborne illness by ensuring food is handled safely by food handlers with adequate skills, knowledge and supervision.
 Poor food handling can cause outbreaks of foodborne illnesses, which can result in avoidable hospitalisations, loss of revenue and reputational damage to food businesses.

 Food business categories